rupali-codes/LinksHub/SECURITY.md

 The project will provide a dedicated email address (rupali7487@gmail.com) for submitting vulnerability reports related to the [Linkshub](https://linkshub.vercel.app/) website or any of the linked websites.
 Vulnerability reports will be reviewed and triaged by the project's maintainers.
 The owner will aim to respond to vulnerability reports within 72 hours, and will provide regular updates on the status of the vulnerability and any remediation efforts.
 ## Roles and Responsibilities

-The project maintainers are responsible for handling vulnerability reports and making decisions about how to address them.
-The project maintainers will work with contributors and external website owners to resolve vulnerabilities as quickly and responsibly as possible.
+The maintainers are responsible for handling vulnerability reports and making decisions about how to address them.
+They will also work with contributors and external website owners to resolve the issue(s) as quickly as possible.